JaneliaSciComp/SongExplorer/README.md

 what it got right.

-Each time you train a new classifier, all of the existing "predicted.csv", "missed.csv", ".tf", and word-probability WAV files are moved to an "oldfiles" sub-folder as they will be out of date.
+Each time you train a new classifier, all of the existing "predicted.csv", "missed.csv", and word-probability WAV files are moved to an "oldfiles" sub-folder as they will be out of date.
 You might want to occasionally delete these folders to conserve disk space: